jaishvapatel/team24-pharma-supply-chain/README.md

 ## Overview

-This project is a blockchain-based pharmaceutical supply chain application built for **CSE 540: Engineering Blockchain Applications**.
-The goal is to improve transparency, traceability, and authenticity verification for drug batches as they move across stakeholders.
+This is a blockchain-based pharmaceutical supply chain application built for **CSE 540: Engineering Blockchain Applications**.
+The objective is to improve transparency, traceability, and the verification of authenticity for drug batches as they move across stakeholders.
+This has been a noted issue with the amount of drugs in the market, and the lack of transparency opens the way for unchecked audltry.
+This is our attempt at answering that problem.

 The system uses Ethereum smart contracts to record traceability data on-chain, while documents are stored off-chain using IPFS.

 ## Problem Statement

-Pharmaceutical supply chains suffer from:
+The issues that modern pharmaceutical supply chains suffer from are listed:

 * counterfeit drugs
 * tampering and diversion
 * fragmented systems
 * lack of trust and traceability

-This system provides a secure and verifiable way to track drug batches.
+This system provides a secure and verifiable way to track drug batches, plausibly reducing or solving these issues.

 ## Features

+Our project uses blockchain to address these issues.
+These features are most noticeable when blockchain is implemented:

-* Register drug batches
+* Register drug batches, ensuring authenticity
-* Transfer ownership across stakeholders
+* Transfer ownership across stakeholders, enabling transparency
-* Verify authenticity at pharmacy level
+* Verify authenticity at the pharmacy level, allowing traceability
-* Maintain immutable audit trail
+* Maintain an immutable audit trail to prevent tampering
-* Store documents using IPFS
+* Store documents using IPFS for archiving
-* Role-based access control
+* Role-based access control as added security

 ## Tech Stack